flatland-association/flatland-book/faq/challenge.md

 The environments vary in size and number of agents as well as malfunction parameters.

-For Round 1 of the NeurIPS 2020 challenge, the upper limit of these variables for submissions are:
+For the Warm-up Round and Round 1 of the NeurIPS 2020 challenge, the upper limit of these variables for submissions are:
 - `(x_dim, y_dim) <= (150, 150)`
 - `n_agents <= 400`
 - `malfunction_rate <= 1/50`